Safeguarding

 Safeguarding includes recognising, preventing and responding to a wide range of concerns, including:

-- neglect or acts of omission;
+• Neglect or acts of omission

-- coercion, bullying or unsafe practice.
+• Coercion, bullying or unsafe practice

-How concerns are identified
+How concerns may be identified

 Concerns may be identified through direct disclosures, changes in behaviour, presentation, incidents, observations by staff, feedback from families or professionals, or worries raised by other agencies.
-All concerns are taken seriously and considered on their own facts.

 How concerns are handled